MetOffice/CSET/docs/source/reference/cli.rst

 cset cookbook
 ~~~~~~~~~~~~~

-Saves the included recipe files to a local directory.
+Saves an included recipe file to a local directory.
 This allows access to
 pre-created recipes for many common tasks.
-See :doc:`/usage/operator-recipes`
+See :doc:`/usage/operator-recipes`,
-for descriptions of available recipes.
+or use ``--details`` for descriptions of available recipes.

 .. code-block:: text

-    usage: cset cookbook [-h] [-l] [-o OUTPUT_DIR] [recipe]
+    usage: cset cookbook [-h] [-d] [-o OUTPUT_DIR] [recipe]

     positional arguments:
-    recipe                recipe to output or detail.
-Omit for all.
+    recipe                recipe to output or detail

     options:
     -h, --help            show this help message and exit
-    -l, --list            list available recipes.
+    -d, --details         list available recipes.
 Supplied recipes are detailed.
     -o OUTPUT_DIR, --output-dir OUTPUT_DIR
                             directory to save recipes.
 If omitted uses $PWD